aasmul1/Informatikk-Prosjektarbeid/notes/UserStories.md

 ```

 #### Important to See
-- US-3-1 Overview of existing notes.
-- US-3-2 Button to sort notes.
+- US-3-1 Button to sort notes.

 #### Important to Do
-- US-3-3 Enable sorting of notes by date or title.
+- US-3-2 Enable sorting of notes by date or title.

 ### Delete a Note (US-4)
 ```